SpikeInterface/spikeinterface/doc/module_sorters.rst

     import spikeinterface.sorters as ss

     # recording is a RecordingExtractor object
-    sorting_TDC = ss.run_tridesclous(recording,
+    sorting_TDC = ss.run_tridesclous(
+        recording,
         output_folder="tridesclous_output",
-                                     singularity_image="spikeinterface/tridesclous-base:1.6.4")
+        singularity_image="spikeinterface/tridesclous-base:1.6.4",
+    )

 Run several sorting jobs in parallel
 ------------------------------------

-The :code:`sorters` includes also includes tools to run several spike sorting jobs in parallel.
-This can be done with the :code:`run_sorters()` function by specifying an :code:`engine` that supports parallel processing (e.g. joblib or dask).
+The :py:mod:`spikeinterface.sorters` includes also includes tools to run several spike sorting jobs in parallel.
+This can be done with the :py:func:`spikeinterface.sorters.run_sorters()` function by specifying an :code:`engine` that supports parallel processing (e.g. joblib or dask).

 In this code example, 3 sorters are run on 2 recordings using 6 jobs: